centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **What mechanisms or procedures were used to collect the data (e.g., hardware apparatuses or sensors, manual human curation, software programs, software APIs)?**

-A team of researchers at Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API.
+A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API.

 **If the dataset is a sample from a larger set, what was the sampling strategy?**